 It isn't as if Hall Pass didn't have a good idea behind it, or that it didn't have any funny moments.
 It's that Hall Pass didn't take advantage of the possibilities it had going for it, not unlike our two male protagonists.

 Rick (Owen Wilson) and Fred (Jason Sudeikis) have been lifelong friends and are married to two beautiful women, Maggie (Jenna Fischer) and Grace (Christina Applegate).
-While they are married, whether they are happily married is open to debate.
 Rick and Fred are obsessed with sex, not so much in getting it from their wives but in just getting it.
 They openly lust after other women and are overheard talking about female body parts and how much they'd spend if they could have a one-night stand and not get caught.

 You also face a problem with pacing.
 These two take so long in getting anything done that it becomes a waiting game to see if Rick and Fred actually get around to using their 'hall pass'.
-It takes them three days to even go to a bar (which I figure would be the first place anyone would go to try and pick up "broads"--note the quotation marks, so don't send angry messages at me), and Day 4 is marked as them sleeping off their drunkenness, so now we have only three days for them to do 'the deed'.
+It takes them three days to even go to a bar which I figure would be the first place anyone would go to try and pick up 'broads', and Day 4 is marked as them sleeping off their drunkenness, so now we have only three days for them to do 'the deed'.
 Given how much time these two eager/horny guys appear to waste, they don't appear to be serious about their efforts.
-That may be the case with the makers of Hall Pass (I have no way of knowing), but if you are wasting the character's time, you are wasting our time.
+That may be the case with the makers of Hall Pass, but if you are wasting the character's time, you are wasting our time.

-Side note: I REALLY could have done without seeing any penises in Hall Pass.
-While we didn't see either Wilson or Sudekis' sex organs, but when your closing credits have "Naked Guy #1" and "Naked Guy #2" as sources of comedy, again, you're in trouble.
+I also could have done without seeing any penises in Hall Pass.
+We didn't see either Wilson or Sudekis' sex organs, but when your closing credits have "Naked Guy #1" and "Naked Guy #2" as sources of comedy, again, you're in trouble.
 There's also a post-credit scene that is just unfunny because it tries too hard to be.